CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.4 General IoT device.md

 #### SYS.4.4.M4 Enable auto-update mechanisms

-Automatic update mechanisms (auto update) ensure that the software is updated regularly on the IoT devices.
+Automatic update mechanisms (autoupdate) ensure that the software is updated regularly on the IoT devices.
 However, in critical environments or high availability requirements, priority should be given to the feasibility of manual maintenance, as automatic, untested updates can cause unexpected effects or even failures.
 Even with automatic updates, it is important that they are obtained from trustworthy sources and that the download is suitably secured, for example by appropriate authentication and transport encryption (eg HTTPS).
 It must not be possible for an attacker to gain access to the IoT devices by misusing updates (such as man-in-the-middle attacks).

 #### SYS.4.4.M5 Restricting network access